felleg/felleg.gitlab.io-backup/content/posts/202012217-password-managers.md

 went down this spiral.

-At some point, we all realize(d) that our single password was a real problem; while it's easier for us to remember, but if someone else gets hold of it, they can log into our *entire* personal life.
+At some point, we all realize(d) that our single password was a real problem; while it's easier for us to remember, if someone else gets hold of it, they can log into our *entire* personal life.
 Then again, the prospect of making more than just 10 different and secure passwords is enough to make most people uncomfortable.
 Cycling through a mental list of passwords on a login screen is painful, frustrating.
+Some websites block your account after as little as 4 unsuccessful login attempts.
 In this situation, it is not infrequent to see someone click "forgot my password" and put back their old, comfortable, insecure initial password.
 And the spiral continues.

 When web developers started noticing this trend, they enforced "stronger" passwords.
 "Use numbers".
 "Use mixed capitalization".
 "Use symbols".
 I'm sure you can guess the evolution of my password, since most of us followed